mchung94/pyramid-service/README.md

 I've been curious about how to write code to find optimal solutions to [Pyramid Solitaire](https://en.wikipedia.org/wiki/Pyramid_(card_game)) which is one of my favorite solitaire card games.
 The hard part about writing a program to solve these games is to optimize it.
-My initial straightforward implementations of Breadth-First Search or A\* took an hour and 28GB of memory to solve the hardest game I found so far (actually an unsolvable game where the program has to determine that there is no solution).
-I've improved the performance about 50x and reduced memory usage to the point where it can process the same game in 45 seconds on an 8GB laptop.
+I've improved the performance about 50x compared to straightforward implementations of Breadth-First Search and A\*, and reduced memory usage to the point where it can run well on a laptop with 8GB of RAM.

 Earlier, I created
 [Solitaire Player](https://github.com/mchung94/solitaire-player),